 All the budgeting tools and software applications in the world won’t help you if you don’t exercise common sense and self discipline over your spending.

 I don’t write a lot about minimizing spending.
 However, if you are up for a light read on one way to save a little money, check out these articles:

 FREE CASH FLOW

 Earnings minus spending equals free cash flow.
 It is so important.
 So I have written an entire article about how to calculate your free cash flow and what to do with it.

 I say that free cash flow is like the blood running through your veins.
 You won’t last long with out it.
-And, it’s difficult to build wealth and achieve financial independence without some free cash flow.
+And, it’s difficult to build wealth and achieve financial independence without some free cash flow in your budget.